-It was an uncomplicated, easy pregnancy and at 23 weeks I had left some of the pregnancy complaints behind and was feeling strong, healthy and happy when I went in for the 23-week foetal assessment scan at Kingsbury’s Foetal Assessment Centre.
+It was an uncomplicated, easy pregnancy and at 23 weeks, Catherine Pate had left some of the pregnancy complaints behind.
+She was feeling strong, healthy and happy when she went in for the 23-week foetal assessment scan at Kingsbury’s Foetal Assessment Centre.

 Everything changed that day when they saw that our baby had a massive heart abnormality.
 In fact, it was actually three different abnormalities all manifested at the same time and included: Transposition of the Great Vessels (where the two major vessels that carry blood away from the heart – the aorta and the pulmonary artery – are switched); Double Outlet Right Ventricle (DORV, where both the pulmonary artery and aorta come from the same pumping chamber and no arteries are connected to the left ventricle); and no separation between the ventricles on the left or right sides of the heart.

-Many consultations with a cardiac specialist, foetal heart surgeon and psychologist later and we were advised that the best course of action would be to terminate the pregnancy as our baby girl had little to no chance of surviving once born and the chances of successful surgery and a good prognosis were very slim – and so on the 19th of October we had a medical termination at 25 weeks and on the 20th I was induced and delivered a tiny stillborn baby girl.
+Many consultations with a cardiac specialist, foetal heart surgeon and psychologist (later) and we were advised that the best course of action would be to terminate the pregnancy.
+We were told that our baby girl had little to no chance of surviving once born and the chances of successful surgery and a good prognosis were very slim.
+On 19 October we had a medical termination at 25 weeks and the following day I was induced and delivered a tiny stillborn baby girl.
 It was the hardest thing I, and my husband, have ever been through.

-So now I was diagnosed with an incompetent cervix and told we would need another cerclage placed early in the next pregnancy.
-I did loads of research and we were not happy with the stats for success and so some more research later and a consult with my doctor and we found a doctor at Tygerberg, (also a professor at Stellenbosch) who does what is called a Transabdominal Cerclage (TAC) – basically the stitch is placed inside your abdomen at the very top of the cervix.
+I was subsequently diagnosed with an incompetent cervix and told we would need another cerclage placed early in the next pregnancy.
+I did loads of research and we were not happy with the stats for success.
+Some more research later and a consult with my doctor and we found a doctor at Tygerberg, (also a professor at Stellenbosch) who does what is called a Transabdominal Cerclage (TAC) – basically the stitch is placed inside your abdomen at the very top of the cervix.

-From there on out it was a high-risk pregnancy with a visit to my regular OB-Gyn every two weeks.
-I suffered a fair amount of pain due to the operation and as my uterus stretched so too did the fresh scar tissue which was very uncomfortable.
-The worst was probably the anxiety that something would go wrong again this time!
+From there on out it was a high-risk pregnancy and I had to my regular OB-Gyn every two weeks.
+I suffered a fair amount of pain due to the operation and as my uterus stretched so too did the fresh scar tissue, which was very uncomfortable.
+The worst was probably the anxiety that something would go wrong again!

 Thankfully I managed to carry our little boy to term and he was delivered via caesarean at 36 weeks.
-The caesarean was scheduled earlier so that I did not risk going into labour naturally as this can cause tearing at the site of the stitch.
-(The stitch stays in forever now unless I wanted to have it removed via another abdominal op – which I won’t be doing.)
+The caesarean was scheduled earlier so that I did not risk going into labour naturally, as this can cause tearing at the site of the stitch.
+Interestingly, the stitch stays in forever now unless I wanted to have it removed via another abdominal op – which I won’t be doing.

 Our perseverance paid off.
-People asked us if we were mad trying AGAIN for a baby after everything we had been through but when I look at our little boy running around and feel the joy that he brings to us I know I would do it all over again a thousand times!
+People asked us if we were mad trying again for a baby after everything we had been through, but when I look at our little miracle boy running around and feel the joy that he brings us I know I would do it all over again a thousand times!